CloudLabsAI-Azure/Developing-AI-Applications-with-Azure-AI-Studio/Labs/Exercise-02.md

    - website_name: **Microsoft (1)**

      ![](./media/gpt-4-demo14.png)

+      >**Note**: This is just an example — feel free to provide any input of your choice, and it will be reflected in the output accordingly based on the code provided in the previous step.

 1. Once the flow run is completed, select View outputs to view the flow results.
 The output will look similar to the image as shown below.